 Effective Communication: Los Angeles Community College District will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in District programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modifications to Policies and Procedures: Los Angeles Community College District will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all District programs, services, and activities.
-For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited.
+For example, individuals with service animals are welcomed in District facilities, even where pets are generally prohibited.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a District program, service, or activity, should contact the office of Mardell Kuntzelman, ADA Compliance Administrator as soon as possible but no later than 48 hours before the scheduled event.